 - A copy of your resume.

-- Effective October 1, 2021 the Biomedical Sciences MS program at Barry University moved to a test optional admissions review process.
+- The Biomedical Sciences MS program at Barry University uses a test optional admissions review process.
 If you wish to provide a graduate level test score, you may do so.
-Submitting a test score will not influence the admission decision, but it may assist the faculty admissions committee in determining the recommended program completion track.
+Submitting a test score will not influence the admission decision.

 - If you have previously matriculated into any professional school (DDS, DMD, DO, DPM, MD, OD, etc), you may be required to provide additional information or interview with the Program Director.

 If your first language is not English, you must submit a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or a 79 on the Internet-based version (iBT).